Cold Weather Forecast For Sindh - UrduPoint

 Cold Weather Forecast For Sindh

-However, shallow fog is predicted in Sukkur, Shikarpur, Kashmore, Khairpur and their surroundings.
+However, fog or smog (in Patches) is forecast in Sukkur, Shikarpur, Kashmore, Khairpur and their surroundings during morning hours.

 Mainly, cold and dry weather is likely to prevail in the province.